RussellSenior/ptpcab/README.md

 	make defconfig

-In the case of alix2 and net45xx, if you are installing a radio and not just using the device as a gateway:
+In the case of alix2 and net45xx, the default is to build as an ethernet-only gateway.
+If you are installing a radio as well,

 	make menuconfig

 and select the desired wireless driver from the PTP menu (this will also select a set of wireless utilities to accompany the driver).

+This will provide you an appropriate .config with which to build.
+The other essential component to a Personal Telco Project node is the set of configuration files.
 OpenWrt allows the builder to override files that are baked into the image filesystem by means of a "files" tree.
-Compute one, consisting of configuration files and local tweaks using the files-master FOOCAB.pl script for now.
-Then compile using:
+Compute one, consisting of configuration files and local tweaks using the files-master FOOCAB.pl script.
+In the files-master directory, edit the tab-delimited nodedb.txt file, and use a command like:

+	perl FOOCAB.pl --host <hostname>

+to create a provisional tree in a local directory called "output".
+Move it to one called "files" in the OpenWrt $TOPDIR, and compile using something like this:

 	time make -j8 BUILD_LOG=1 IGNORE_ERRORS=m V=99